color psychology

 The following are a few reasons why you should consider implementing visual metaphors in your advertising efforts:visual metaphor

-• Visual metaphors get your point across quickly: Using visual metaphors can save you the trouble of spending time describing something.
+• Visual metaphors get your point across quickly: Using visual metaphors in advertising can save you the trouble of spending time describing something.
 It will result in less effort on your part while still attracting more attention from your audience.

 • Visual metaphors generate curiosity: They encourage audiences to pay closer attention to what you’re showing them to figure out the meaning of the metaphor.
 Once you’ve made your audience curious about your ad, they’ll become more curious about your brand.